wiki:WikiStart

 Aya

-aya is an extremely fucking fast and (not quite) minimal static site generator written in Go.
+An extremely fucking fast and (not quite) minimal static site generator written in Go.

 Features